THE DEFINITIVE MOTORCYCLE HELMET BUYING GUIDE

 - Slightly heavy

 - More features than other helmet types

-A modular helmet turns a full face functioning helmet into an open face helmet by flipping up the chin bar.
+A modular helmet turns a full-face functioning helmet into an open-face helmet by flipping up the chin bar.
 This type of helmet is popular with adventure and sport touring riders.
-It’s particularly good for those who may want to grab a snack, call a friend or stop for a cigarette on their travels.
-It is not recommended to ride in the open face position, as it can be dangerous.
+It’s perfect for those wanting to grab a snack, call a friend, or stop for a cigarette on their travels.
+It is not recommended to ride in the open-face position, as it can be dangerous.

-This helmet tends to be slightly weaker than full face as the flip up motion introduces a hinge, which weakens the structure.
-However, it’s still safer than open face or half helmets.
+This helmet tends to be slightly weaker than the full face as the flip-up motion introduces a hinge, which weakens the structure.
+However, it’s still safer than open-face or half helmets.
 Here are some highlights:

 - You can have the best of both worlds

 - Easy communication